Judge orders Pierce County Sheriff Ed Troyer to post $100,000 bail, finds him ‘a substantial danger’ after anti-harassment order

-Pierce County Sheriff Ed Troyer was required to post $100,000 bail while he awaits trial on false-reporting charges related to his controversial confrontation last year with a Black newspaper carrier.
+Pierce County Sheriff Ed Troyer was ordered to post $100,000 bail while he awaits trial on false-reporting charges related to his controversial confrontation last year with a Black newspaper carrier.

-Judge Jeffrey Jahns on Friday imposed the bail — ten times the amount requested by prosecutors — during a dramatic hearing in Pierce County District Court in Tacoma, revoking Troyer’s release on personal recognizance.
+Judge Jeffrey Jahns on Friday imposed the bail — ten times the amount requested by prosecutors — during a dramatic hearing in Pierce County District Court in Tacoma, revoking Troyer’s earlier release on personal recognizance.

-Jahns initially ordered Troyer to be taken into custody until he posted the cash or bond — telling him “you are not free” — drawing an angry objection from Troyer’s attorney, John Sheeran.
+Jahns initially ordered the sheriff be to be taken into custody until he posted the cash or bond — telling him “Mr. Troyer, you are not free to leave this courtroom” — drawing an angry objection from Troyer’s attorney, John Sheeran.

 “What you are looking to do is a perp walk!”
 Sheeran said, accusing Jahns of seeking to humiliate the sheriff.

-Jahns relented when Troyer’s attorney produced a bail agency representative in the courtroom, who said the bail amount would immediately be posted.
+Jahns relented only after Troyer’s attorney produced a bail agency representative in the courtroom, who said bail would immediately be posted.

-In a scathing ruling from the bench, Jahns pointed to testimony that Troyer had willfully violated his conditions of pretrial release by repeatedly contacting Sedrick Altheimer, the newspaper carrier, and ripped Troyer’s testimony about the incidents as “not credible” and “false or misleading.”
+In his scathing ruling from the bench, Jahns pointed to testimony that Troyer had willfully violated his conditions of pretrial release by repeatedly contacting Sedrick Altheimer, the newspaper carrier, over the past several months, and ripped Troyer’s testimony about the incidents as “not credible” and “false or misleading.”

 Jahns found that Troyer represented “a substantial danger to the community, especially Mr. Altheimer” and said there was a likelihood that Troyer would “seek to intimidate witnesses and otherwise seek to interfere with the administration of justice.”

-Jahns pointed to Troyer’s status as the top law enforcement official in Pierce County, compared with Altheimer, who is a Black man in his 20s who would have every reason to fear for his safety due to Troyer’s actions.
+Jahns pointed to Troyer’s status as the top law enforcement official in Pierce County, saying Altheimer, as Black man in his 20s, would have every reason to fear for his safety due to Troyer’s actions.

 “Mr. Altheimer is not a powerful man,” Jahns said.
 “Mr. Troyer is one of the most powerful men in Pierce County.”

-Sheeran told Jahns the decision was “wrong on several fronts” and “insulting on several fronts.”
+Sheeran told Jahns his reasoning was “wrong on several fronts” and “insulting on several fronts.”
 He said Troyer would post the bail “and we will be back here for trial.”

+Troyer, wearing a gray suit, did not speak during the two-and-a-half hour hearing, at times looking stunned or pained as the Jahns called him out as deceitful and dangerous.

+At one point, Jahns talked about possibly ordering Troyer to turn over his guns, saying he believed the sheriff might harm Altheimer.
+He pointed to sordid chapters of Pierce County law enforcement history, such as Tacoma Police chief David Brame, who in 2003 used his service weapon to kill his wife and then himself in front of their children.

+“Violence by the head of a law enforcement agency has occurred in Pierce County in the past.
+It’s not an academic discussion,” Jahns said.

-Troyer faces criminal misdemeanor charges of false reporting and making a false or misleading statement to a public servant over his Jan.
-27, 2021, run-in with Altheimer, who was delivering papers on his regular route.
+Troyer faces criminal gross misdemeanor charges of false reporting and making a false or misleading statement to a public servant over his Jan.
+27, 2021, confrontation with Altheimer, who was delivering papers on his regular route.

 Troyer, in his personal SUV, had followed Altheimer before the two wound up in a 2 a.m. standoff.
 Troyer called an emergency dispatcher, claiming Altheimer was threatening to kill him, resulting in a massive multi-agency police response.

-But upon questioning by Tacoma police, Troyer backed off his threat accusations, according to an incident report made public months later.
+Upon questioning by Tacoma police, Troyer backed off his threat accusations, according to an incident report made public months later.
+Altheimer was detained and interrogated, but not arrested, and said he feared for his life during the late-night confrontation and police response.

+Ever since the encounter became public, Troyer has faced heated criticism and calls for his resignation from civil rights and community groups and some elected leaders.
+A longtime veteran of the Pierce County Sheriff’s Department, Troyer was elected sheriff in November 2020.
+He has rejected calls to step down and defended his actions, saying he did nothing wrong and is the victim of an anti-cop political witch hunt.

 Prosecutors with the state Attorney General’s Office last month filed a motion asking that Troyer be required to post $10,000 bail after a judge imposed an anti-harassment order against the sheriff over allegations he had tailed Altheimer on multiple occasions over the past several months.